Psychotherapy & Coaching Prices

 We offer short-term reduced rates.
 Please inquire directly.

-Please Note: We do not offer in-person psychotherapy or coaching services.
+Please Note: We offer a limited number of in-person psychotherapy or coaching services in Seattle, WA.
+Inquire about in-person service availability with your therapists or coach.
 Visit our Telehealth & Virtual Therapy page for Frequently Asked Questions about virtual therapy session.

 Funding support for Black individuals, couples, families and Black women and girls